RamboV/HYAS_Sentinel_Document/README.md

 <br>

-### Retrieve Whois Information for Domain or Email Address or Phone Number
+### Retrieve Whois Historic Information for Domain or Email Address or Phone Number

-Operation ID: WHOIS
+Operation ID: WHOIS_HISTORIC

-Retrieve on demand Whois enrichment data for Domain or Email Address or Phone Number
+Retrieve on demand Whois Historic enrichment data for Domain or Email Address or PhoneNumber

  #### Parameters